 Eight Treasures Duck

-A whole duck deboned through the cavity, stuffed with glutinous rice and seven other treasures, steamed for hours then crisped — a Shanghai banquet showpiece.
+A whole duck — traditionally deboned, but in the famous Shanghai version split along the back with the backbone left in, stuffed with glutinous rice and seven other treasures, steamed for hours, then napped with a shrimp-and-pea gravy made from the steaming juices — a Shanghai banquet showpiece.

 Sliced open at the table, the duck collapses to reveal a sticky-rice core flecked with ham, mushroom, lotus seed, ginkgo.
 The skin is glass-crisp from the oil pour, the meat underneath ready to fall apart.
 The rice has soaked four hours of duck fat and ham brine — savoury, dense, almost meaty itself.
 If the skin tears during deboning, no glaze will save the presentation.

 Deboning is the irreversible step — break the skin and the rice swells through it, ruining both texture and presentation.
 The four-hour steam is what makes the dish make sense: it renders fat into the rice (which doubles as gravy carrier) and softens connective tissue so the meat slumps around the filling.
-A short final oil-baste, not a deep-fry, crisps the skin without overcooking the meat that's been steamed past doneness.
+There is no crisping step in the Shanghai version: after the long steam the duck is napped with a shrimp-and-pea gravy reduced from its own steaming liquor, so all the rendered savour returns to the plate.

 On the Palate